tiagolobocastro/rawfile-localpv/README.md

 ## Overview

-The RawFile-LocalPV OpenEBS Data-Engine is a similar but more flexible, yet more complex derivation of the LocalPV-Hostpath Data-Engine. <BR>
+The RawFile-LocalPV OpenEBS Data-Engine is a similar but more flexible, yet more complex derivation of the LocalPV-HostPath Data-Engine. <BR>

-This are a few reasons to consider using node-based (rather than network-based) storage architecture:
+There are a few reasons to consider using node-based (rather than network-based) storage architecture:
 > - Performance: Almost no network-based storage solution can keep up with baremetal disk performance in terms of IOPS/latency/throughput combined.
 And you’d like to get the best out of the SSD you’ve got!
 > - On-premise Environment: You might not be able to afford the cost of upgrading all your networking infrastructure, to get the best out of your network-based storage solution.
 > - Complexity: Network-based solutions are distributed systems.
 And distributed systems are not easy!
 You might want to have a system that is easier to understand and to reason about.
 Also, with less complexity, you can fix unpredicted issues more easily.

 ### Using node-based storage

-The OpenEBS LocalPV-HostPath Data-Engine makes it pretty easy to automatically provision hostPath PVs and use them in your workloads.
+The OpenEBS LocalPV-HostPath Data-Engine makes it pretty easy to automatically provision HostPath PVs and use them in your workloads.
 But, there are known limitations though:

 > [!IMPORTANT]
 > - You can’t monitor volume usage: There are hacky workarounds to run “du” regularly, but that could prove to be a performance killer, since it could put a lot of burden on your CPU and cause your filesystem cache to fill up.
 Not really good for a production workload.